Here's a small sampling of the treasures we've helped preserve over the years.

 The vehicles of the Sturmgeschütz series were cheaper to build than the contemporary German tanks; at 82,500 RM, a StuG III Ausf G was cheaper than a Panzer III Ausf.
 M which cost 103,163 RM to build.
 By the end of the war, 10,619 StuG III and StuH 42 had been built.

-Our replica was built for a certain mini-series.
+Our replica was built for a well known mini-series.

 Leichte Panzerspähwagen (2cm) (SdKfz 222)